Forfiety/Project-Create-a-Token/README.md

 # Project Title
-This Solidity project called "Create A Token"
+This Solidity project called "Create A Token"  its objective is to mint new tokens and burning new tokens.
+It keeps tracks using mapping different addresess.

 ## Description
 In this project we will create a token in Solidity.
-The contract provides the two functionality of two main function mint and burn.
-This project provides the function of minting that takes two parameters an address and a value and burn function enable the burning tokens by a particular address and decreasing the value from total supply and address.
+The contract provides the functionality of two main function mint and burn.
+This project provides of minting function that takes two parameters an address and a value and burn function enable the burning tokens by a particular address and decreasing the value from total supply and address.
 It maintains the balances of different addresses using a mapping.

 ## Getting Started